rcoder/oscon2010/01_talk/slides.md

 # Conclusions

-* JavaScript is actuall a cool language
+* JavaScript is actually a cool language
 * Sadly, shackled to weak/inconsistent runtime
 * Libraries are helping, but the language needs to evolve
 * Learning weird research langauges will help your JS coding